Rita Gorgonowa: Murder

-In the night of 30–31 December 1931, Elzbieta (Lusia), who was sleeping in her bed, was hit in the head by a blunt object and died on the spot.
+In the night of 30–31 December 1931, Elżbieta (Lusia), who was sleeping in her bed, was hit in the head by a blunt object and died on the spot.
 The murder was discovered by Stanislaw Zaremba, who was awakened by a dog, and alarmed residents of the house.
 Doctor Ludwik Csala was called for, together with a police officer, who scanned the room.

 Since circumstantial evidence pointed at Gorgonowa, she was immediately arrested.
 Also, Henryk Zaremba, suspected of cooperation with murderers, was held in custody for six weeks.
 Furthermore, police detectives interviewed a gardener and a teenage boy from Brzuchowice, who was secretly in love with Lusia.

 During the interrogation, Gorgonowa maintained her innocence.
 Police specialists came to the conclusion, that the murder had been carried out by a resident of the house, as there were no footsteps on the windowsill and in the snow around the building.
 Furthermore, no traces of a break-in were found, and family dog Lux did not bark that night.
 According to official police report, Gorgonowa crossed the corridor from her room to Lusia's room, killing the girl.
 She then opened the window, and penetrated her victim's vagina with a finger, trying to make it appear as a rape.
 Upon leaving Lusia's room, Gorgonowa noticed Lux the dog, whom she hit in the head.
 The canine wailed, waking Stas Zaremba, who was sleeping in the dining room.
 The boy entered the corridor, noticing a person dressed in a sheepskin, standing next to a Christmas tree.
 Stas later claimed that it was Rita.

 Unable to get back to her bedroom, Gorgonowa ran out through front door.
 While entering her bedroom, she broke a small window, cutting her finger.
 She then changed her nightdress and joined other residents of the house, who had been alarmed by Stas.
 On 31 December Gorgonowa threw the ice pick into a pool, losing a candle.
 Later on, a bloodstained handkerchief was found, also traces of blood were found on Rita's sheepskin.
 The blood on the handkerchief and the sheepskin was type A, while Gorgonowa's blood was type 0.
-Nevertheless, findings of police experts were undermined by famous scientist from Lwow, Ludwik Hirszfeld.
+Nevertheless, findings of police experts were undermined by scientist from Lwów, Ludwik Hirszfeld.